Documentation

 - Administration, Control Plane, Operations, and Security: operating the server during evaluation.

-- Observability, Storage Compatibility, Backup and Recovery, and Troubleshooting: diagnosing and recovering local deployments.
+- Observability, Explain JSON, Storage Compatibility, Backup and Recovery, and Troubleshooting: diagnosing and recovering local deployments.

 Evaluate

-- Benchmarks, Benchmark Results, Benchmark Reproducibility, and Performance Tuning: running fair local comparisons and reading visual result snapshots.
+- v0.3 Vector Performance, Benchmarks, Benchmark Results, Benchmark Reproducibility, and Performance Tuning: running vector, graph, SQL, and hybrid performance checks.

 - Testing, Evaluation Checklist, Product Hardening Plan, and Migration Guide: deciding whether a workload is ready to try.